SummitESP/django-auth-ldap/docs/source/reference.rst

         populate this with values that will override the built-in defaults.
 Note that the keys should omit the ``'AUTH_LDAP_'`` prefix.

+    .. data:: ldap_user_class

+        The class which will be used to instaniate `LDAPUser` instances.
+By default this is `~django_auth_ldap.backend.LDAPUser`, but can be set to any subclass of `LDAPUser` to customize user objects.

+    .. data:: ldap_groups_class

+        The class to use when instanciating `LDAPUserGroup` instances.
+The default is `~django_auth_ldap.backend.LDAPUserGroups`, but can be set to any `LDAPUserGroups` subclass to customize group lookup and interaction.

     .. method:: populate_user(username)

         Populates the Django user for the given LDAP username.
 This connects to